Blink is the rendering engine used by Chromium.

 - A mature specification in the relevant standards body

 - Lack of negative signals from other browser vendors

 - A small API footprint

-Further, we will take on an active commitment to shepherd the feature through the standards process, accepting the burden of possible API changes.
+- Take on an active commitment to shepherd the feature through the standards process, accepting the burden of possible API changes.